Debt Payoff Calculator

 - Adjust extra payment amount to find a plan that fits your budget.

-Both the Avalanche and Snowball methods use the same core principle: pay the minimum on all debts, then put any extra money toward one specific debt.
-When that debt is paid off, the freed-up minimum payment rolls into the next target debt, creating increasingly larger payments over time.
+A debt payoff strategy is a structured plan for eliminating multiple debts systematically rather than paying them down haphazardly.
+Without a strategy, borrowers often spread extra payments across all debts equally or pay extra only when they feel like it, which can be inefficient and discouraging.
+The two most popular debt payoff strategies are the Debt Avalanche and the Debt Snowball.
+Both use the same core principle: pay the minimum on all debts, then direct any extra money toward one specific target debt.
+When that debt is paid off, its freed-up minimum payment rolls into the next target, creating increasingly larger payments over time and accelerating the payoff process.